Faster. Better. More efficient.

 Everything from marketing and sales to ongoing customer success management has the potential to gum up operations and hold your business back when weighed down by manual tasks.
 Bleh.

-And financial operations like billing are no exception—especially for SaaS and other subscription-based businesses.
+And financial operations like recurring billing are no exception—especially for SaaS and other subscription-based businesses.
 Using a billing system that wasn’t designed for recurring charges, or worse, relying on webs of spreadsheets to manage subscription customers and recurring revenue is highly inefficient and error-prone.

 Automation as a business strategy